 I saw an elephant.
 (Refers to a random elephant)

 I saw elephants in a zoo.
 (No article is required)

 I have seen the elephant again.
-(Refers to the elephant already seen earlier)
+(Refers to the elephant already seen)

 I have seen the elephants again before leaving the zoo.
-(Refers to the particular elephants of the zoo which was seen earlier.)
+(Refers particularly to the elephants of the zoo which were seen earlier.)

-Rule 3 – A/An is used to make Proper nouns a common noun.
-Proper nouns do not take articles but to make it a common noun a/an is used.
+Rule 3 – A/An is used to make a Proper noun a common noun.
+Proper nouns do not take articles but to make them common nouns, a/an is used.

-He thinks he is a Michel Jackson. (not referring to the actual person but someone like him)
+He thinks he is an Abraham Lincon. (not referring to the actual person but someone like him)